6 Learning Technology Trends That are Shaping the Future of Work

 “If you look at performance data, people are coming to work worried about how to pay their mortgage, or choose the best school for their child.
 They might be struggling with their mental health.
 Performance at work is going to be compromised by some of these things, so when we talk about learning it should be about supporting humans in feeling more competent to perform better in their life, not just during the 9-5.”

-To Rebecca Robins, Global Chief Learning and Culture Officer at Interbrand, this holistic perspective is critical in deciding how to apply learning technologies.
+To Rebecca Robins, Global Chief Learning and Culture Officer at Interbrand, this change of mindset to a holistic perspective is critical in deciding how to apply learning technologies.

 “Technology needs to constantly look at the day to day human problems that it is solving.”